Last updated on 2026-04-08

 Program overview

 The Bachelor of Science in Applied Computer Science (BScACS) degree is designed to equip graduates with advanced computing skills tailored for careers in the tech sector.
-The Games Development Option emphasizes the integration of creativity with technical knowledge in various programming areas, including game design, mathematics, and artificial intelligence.
-This program is delivered in person, allowing students to engage directly with instructors and peers, fostering a collaborative learning environment.
-The curriculum is structured to prepare students for the fast-paced gaming industry, ensuring they develop critical skills necessary for success.
+The Games Development Option within this program uniquely combines creativity with in-depth knowledge in various areas of computer programming, including game design, mathematics, and artificial intelligence concepts.
+This program emphasizes practical application, allowing students to integrate theoretical knowledge with hands-on experience in game development.
+The delivery method is in-person, fostering collaboration and networking among students.

 Featured Experiences